xh-hu/space-nvs/README.md

 ### Dataset

 For data, 190 spacecraft 3D models from National Aeronautics and Space Administration (NASA), European Space Agency (ESA), and Synthetic Dataset for Satellites (SPE3R) datasets were used.
-Using the provided Blender file,  extract camera angles and json file using a data format required by Zero123 (https://github.com/cvlab-columbia/zero123).
+The models are included in the form of `.obj` files in `dataset_toolkit/datasets/spacecraft_data`.

+To process the data, change the data directories in `dataset_toolkit/zero123_subprocess.py` and run the file.
+This can be done in a separate terminal window and run in background without disrupting other processes.
+Once the data has been processed and added to the new data directory, run `dataset_toolkit/json_to_npy.py` to convert the json file with camera transform matrices to a numpy file for each image instead.
+The final dataset should contain folders, each of which contains 48 views of a 3D object with the corresponding numpy matrix.
+This matches the format required by Zero123-XL (https://github.com/cvlab-columbia/zero123).

 ### Installation/Dependencies

 Copy the data over to the GPU server.
 Clone the zero123 repository and upload the Zero123XL checkpoint.
 Make sure to update simple.py file to adjust train/validation split.
+Detailed instructions on changes made to the repository are included in [changes.md](changes.md).
 Run the finetuning (download missing packages if prompted) and save the finetuned model python main.py \
     -t \